An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory: IMDB: In-Module Disturbance Barrier

-Figure~\ref{fig-IMDB} shows the architecture of the IMDB, which is allocated for every bank; hence, all IMDBs operate concurrently through all banks for a higher command processing throughput and implementation simplicity.
-An IMDB is comprised of two tables, namely a {\it main table} and a {\it barrier buffer}, where the following subsections describe functionalities of each table.
+Figure~\ref{fig-IMDB}(a) shows the detailed architecture of IMDB, where each plane is allocated for every PCM bank; hence, all IMDB planes operate concurrently at the bank level without contention.
+An IMDB plane consists of two tables, namely a \textit{main table} and a \textit{barrier buffer}.
+The following subsections describe implementations of each table.